-The next time your kids get a hole at the knees of their pants – make a cute jeans patch to cover it rather than throw them away.
-Holly Willis shows you step-by-step how to make these fun patches from start to finish in this sewing tutorial.
+Kids get holes and rips in their jeans all the time, but there’s no need to get rid of them!
+Instead, with a little creativity, you can make a cute patch to cover them up rather than throw them out.
+Holly Willis shows you step by step how to make these fun patches from start to finish in this sewing tutorial.

 There isn’t a whole lot of prep that goes into patching a hole in a pair of jeans, except for something you might not expect.
 To begin, Holly makes the holes in the jeans larger by simply cutting around the hole that was already there and trimming up the edges.
 This will give you a nice clean edge to work with and also make the hole large enough to accommodate a monster face design.